 Diverse climatic and oceanographic environments are found within the Pacific Islands region.
 Different rates of vertical land movement are likely at different stations.
-Many of the historical tide gauges were designed to monitor tides and sea level variability caused by El Niño and shorter-term oceanic fluctuations rather than long-term sea level change and lack the required level of instrumental precision and vertical datum control.
+Many of the historical tide gauges were designed to monitor tides and sea level variability caused by El Niño and shorter-term oceanic fluctuations rather than long-term sea level change, and therefore lack the required level of instrumental precision and vertical datum control.
 All of these factors potentially affect the rates of relative sea level change that are listed in Table 5.
-The overall mean trend from stations with more than 25 years of data is 1.3 mm/year.
+The overall mean trend from stations with more than 25 years of data is 1.3 mm/year, bearing in mind this average is based on datasets of different lengths that span different time periods.

 Table 5.
-Sea level trends for Pacific Forum Stations on the Joint Archive for Sea Level Data Holdings as at December 2008.
+Sea level trends for additional Pacific Forum data holdings on the Joint Archive for Sea Level.